theAstroCoder-01/0.-Spring.Boot.with.Thymeleaf/README.md

 # 0.-Spring.Boot.with.Thymeleaf

 - This is my first Spring Boot project made in IntelliJ IDEA with Java, Thymeleaf, and MySQL.
-- The program displays a web page on localhost:8080 with an introduction title, contact, and privacy.
+- The web service displays a web page on localhost:8080 with an introduction title, contact, and privacy.

 Technologies:
 - IntelliJ IDEA Community Edition 2024.1.1